On the shear flow instability in the great red spot of Jupiter: Introduction

-The operator, $M$, becomes non-Hermitian in case of the inhomogeneous velocity SFs, when the physical quantities cannot be represented by the aforementioned anzatz $\sim e^{-i\Omega t}$ (see Ref. \refcite{tatsuno}).
+The operator, $M$, becomes non-Hermitian in case of the inhomogeneous velocity SFs, when the physical quantities cannot be represented by the aforementioned anzatz $\sim e^{-i\Omega t}$ (see Ref. \citep{tatsuno}).
 If this is the case the field components nontrivially depend on time and consequently the problem reduces to the initial value problem.
-Therefore, the physical processes influenced by the nonmodal SFs might be characterised by another class of solutions (see Ref. \refcite{tref}), exhibiting very interesting properties even in relatively simple Couette flows (see Ref. \refcite{couette}).
+Therefore, the physical processes influenced by the nonmodal SFs might be characterised by another class of solutions (see Ref. \citep{tref}), exhibiting very interesting properties even in relatively simple Couette flows (see Ref. \citep{couette}).

 The nonmodal approach has been applied to a series of astrophysical problems.
-In particular, in (Ref. \refcite{vazha}) it has been shown that by means of the nonmodal shear flows electron-positron plasmas might be efficiently driven.
-The influence of the nonmodal SFs on instabilities in MHD and electrostatic waves has been studied in (see Refs. \refcite{chven,electrost}) and the interesting astrophysical consequences in the context of SF driven heating process has been discussed in (\refcite{andro}-\refcite{orp12}).
+In particular, in (Ref. \citep{vazha}) it has been shown that by means of the nonmodal shear flows electron-positron plasmas might be efficiently driven.
+The influence of the nonmodal SFs on instabilities in MHD and electrostatic waves has been studied in (see Refs. \citep{chven,electrost}) and the interesting astrophysical consequences in the context of SF driven heating process has been discussed in (\citep{andro}-\citep{orp12}).

-In the framework of the modal approach, the linear wave instabilities caused by the velocity shear has been examined in (Ref. \refcite{shear1}).
+In the framework of the modal approach, the linear wave instabilities caused by the velocity shear has been examined in (Ref. \citep{shear1}).
 The authors have considered the linear stability problem numerically and it has been found that a deep vertical shear can induce amplified modes with timescales of the order of $1$hour.

 Unlike the standard scheme, in the nonmodal mechanism, the wavelength might exponentially decrease, inevitably driving the exponential amplification of excited waves.
 Another interesting feature is the so-called parametric instability, which occurs for certain values of parameters, despite the harmonic (non-eponential) behaviour of the wavelength.
-The nonmodal velocity SFs might be very efficient in astrophysical tornados (Ref. \refcite{chven}).
+The nonmodal velocity SFs might be very efficient in astrophysical tornados (Ref. \citep{chven}).
 On the other hand, the GRS is a strongly vortical structure and therefore, it is interesting to study a role of the nonmodal instabilities in the mentioned object.

 The paper is organized in the following way.
 In section~2, we present a theoretical model of velocity SF nonmodal instability, in section~3, we obtain results and in section ~4 we summarise them.